 The best time to visit is in the morning.
 During the weekend it can get extra crowded, and you will have to wait longer to enter the museum.
 This is usually also the case when it rains, as most people want to go to museums.

-Make sure you buy your tickets in advance this will save you some time on crowded days.
+Make sure you buy your tickets in advance this will save you some time on crowded days!
+Visit the official museum website

 Discount with City Pass

-Tickets for this museum are offered as an option for the City Pass.
+Tickets for this museum are offered as an option for the Sightseeing City Pass.
 Are you visiting more museums and attractions?
 Then you can save money when using the City Pass.
 Check out the NY City Sightseeing Pass.

-Opening times
+Opening hours

 The museum is open from Monday to Sunday, from 10:30 am to 5:30 pm, with extended hours until 9:00 pm on Fridays.
 Additionally, MoMA is closed on Thanksgiving Day and Christmas Day.